swiftyper-sk/fbt-inline-translations/README.md

 ### Non-React usage

-Add this code to page your page:
+Add this code to your page:

 ```html
 <div id="inline-translator"></div>